First (or last, depending on how you look at it!) the Western New Year comes and goes.

 In Chinese culture, you are believed to have some of the traits of the zodiac animal whose year you were born in.

-For those born in the dog year, this includes loyalty, patience, and reliability.
+For those born in the ox year, this includes reliability, fairness, being conscientious and inspiring confidence in other people.

 How Do People Celebrate the Chinese New Year?